ABTSoftware/SciChart.Wpf.Examples/Sandbox/Fifo100MillionPointsDemo/Readme.md

 ## NuGet Package Feed setup

-In order to build the applicaiton, you will need to add our private NuGet feed for BETA packages.
+In order to build the application, you will need to add our private NuGet feed for BETA packages.

 * In Visual Studio, go to Tools -> Options -> NuGet
 *  Under Package Sources, add a feed called SciChart Bleeding-Edge